Abdullahshaukat1/PayLoad-Generator/README.md

-Presnt you all A modular , fast and easy to use Payload Generator that generates all type of payloads at a single place.
+Present you all A modular , fast and easy to use Payload Generator that generates all type of payloads at a single place.
 The best thing is it is easy to use and customise able and comes with an inbuilt GUI in Flask.

              ______      ___ ____  _____